-1. The author of the communication is Lal Seerattan, a Trinidadian citizen currently detained at the State Prison in Port of Spain, Trinidad and Tobago.
+1. The author of the communication is Lal Seerattan, a Trinidadian citizen currently detained at the State Prison in Port-of-Spain, Trinidad and Tobago.
 He claims to be a victim of violations by Trinidad and Tobago of article 14 of the International Covenant on Civil and Political Rights.
 He is represented by counsel.

-The facts as submitted by the author
+The facts as presented by the author:

 2.1 The author states that, on 27 December 1982, he was arrested and taken into custody in connection with the murder, on 26 December 1982, of one Motie Ramoutar; on 28 December 1982, he was charged with the murder.
-The author further states that, on 29 August 1983, after the preliminary hearing which lasted eight months, the murder charge was reduced to manslaughter by the Examining Magistrate, and that he was released on bail.
-On 18 September 1984, he was rearrested on a murder charge.
-1/ He was tried in the High Court of Port of Spain between 9 and 11 March 1986, was found guilty as charged and sentenced to death.
+The author further states that, on 29 August 1983, after the preliminary examination which lasted eight months, the murder charge was reduced to manslaughter by the Examining Magistrate, and that he was released on bail.
+On 18 September 1984, he was re-arrested and brought to trial on a murder charge.
+He was tried in the High Court of Port-of-Spain between 6 and 11 March 1986, was found guilty as charged and sentenced to death.